The 3 stages of sales reporting

 Takeaway: Start with a simple, activity-driven sales tool.

 This is the most dangerous stage.
 If you took my advice and invested in an actionable sales CRM, you can skip right over it.
-But if you're here because you're already in stage 2, you have some work to do.
+But you have some work to do if you're here because you're already in stage 2.

 Most companies hit stage 2 once they've started expanding.
-You might have 10 sales reps and an established sales team structure with a director, VP, and managers.
-You're in the process of getting more sophisticated as a sales organization, and you want your reporting to reflect that.
+You might have ten sales reps and an established sales team structure with a director, VP, and managers.
+You're getting more sophisticated as a sales organization and want your reporting to reflect that.

 sales-reporting-stage-2

-But do you really need to know the average amount of time you spend on the phone broken down by every factor you can possibly think of?
+But do you need to know the average amount of time you spend on the phone broken down by every factor you can possibly think of?
 Will it benefit you to know that you usually spend 15 more seconds on the phone on Wednesdays?
-Or that you close 2% more deals when you call a prospect within two months of the latest Madonna album release?
+Or that you close two percent more deals when you call a prospect within two months of the latest Madonna album release?

 No.

-And when you start collecting as much data as you possibly can, things get complicated fast.
-Way too complicated.
+And when you start collecting as much data as possible, things get complicated fast.
+It's way too complicated.

 Sales Hiring Playbook Cover

 You might not go completely overboard on the data that you're collecting.
-But even if you're collecting what seems like a reasonable amount of data, it's probably the wrong data.
+But even if you're collecting a reasonable amount of data, it's probably the wrong data.

-By the time you've finished creating your sophisticated model, your business will have changed.
-Modern businesses move quickly.
+Your business will have changed when you've finished creating your sophisticated model.
+Modern companies move quickly.
 And after you've set up your sales reporting system, you'll face one of two situations:

 1. You're completely overwhelmed by the system and can't extract any valuable insights.